Atrial Fibrillation Ablation

 If there is a chance you are pregnant, please notify the doctor performing the procedure.

 You will wake up in the recovery ward before being transferred to a normal hospital ward.
 There will be a pressure cushion at the access site in the right groin which will remain in place for around 2-4 h.
-You must lie flat for at least 6 hours after the procedure.
+You will recover in bed for at least 3 hours after the procedure.
 During this time, it is important to keep your legs straight and your head relaxed on the pillow.
-You may also have a urinary catheter in place.
-If so, it will be removed later that evening or the next morning.
+If you have had trouble emptying your bladder, you may also have a urinary catheter in place which may be removed once you are ready to get out of bed.

-It is usual to stay in hospital for 1 to 2 nights after the procedure.
+It is usual to stay in hospital for 1 nights after the procedure.
 Your heart rhythm will be monitored during this time.
 You will be prescribed the following medications:

 - Blood thinner.You will require an 8 week course to prevent blood clots in the heart.
 Depending on your situation, you may need to continue your blood thinner for longer.